-"There will be no slowing up of activities at the Ecorse Boat Club during 1944," it has been announced by club officials.
+"There will be no slowing up of activities at the Ecorse Boat Club during 1944," it has been announced by club officials, according to a 1944 Ecorse Advertiser story.

-War conditions have made it more difficult and the Army and Navy have accepted a majority of the oarsmen who in the past years manned the shells but club officials and coaches are confident that there will be a sufficient number of younger men coming up to fill the ranks and maintain the glorious reputation that Ecorse has won throughout the rowing world.
+The story said that war conditions have made it more difficult and the Army and Navy have accepted a majority of the oarsmen who in the past years manned the shells but club officials and coaches are confident that there will be a sufficient number of younger men coming up to fill the ranks and maintain the glorious reputation that Ecorse has won throughout the rowing world.